Alessio Guglielmi's Research and Teaching / Deep Inference / Deep Inference in One Minute

 Above there's the calculus-of-structures inference

 If it's such a simple idea, why wasn't deep inference exploited before?
-Perhaps, the main reason is that deep inference breaks at the core the traditional normalisation techniques.
+Perhaps, the main reason is that deep inference breaks at their core the traditional normalisation techniques.
 For example, in a typical cut elimination step, one needs to deal with the following situation: